Astronomy 120 - Stars and Galaxies » Fall 2022 » Unit 2 Quiz

 At aphelion, a planet moves

-in retrograde motion.
+B. in retrograde motion.

-at its fastest speed.
+C. at its slowest speed.

-at its average speed.
+D. at its average speed.

 Question #19